 - Reading and interpreting EKG strips: EKG strips will not be available in emergencies that take place outside of a hospital setting or without an AED.
 However, knowing how to interpret them when available is essential to following PALS procedures.

 - Establishing effective airways: Children have a higher likelihood of gagging and vomiting than adults when they’re conscious when an endotracheal tube is placed.
 This may lead to extreme cardiac stress and aspiration.

 - Managing response alone vs. with others: Knowing how to manage cardiac arrest and respiratory issues in children while alone is essential.
 You will likely have assistance while in a hospital setting, but you may need to manage the situation on your own outside of that scenario.
 Knowing how to move quickly and efficiently by yourself is critical to providing effective intervention.
 Additionally, knowing how to divide up responsibilities while working with others will increase your response time and efficiency.

 - Understanding shock levels and frequency: Administering electrical shocks for shockable rhythms is particularly complex in situations involving children.
 In PALS megacodes, you’ll be tested on how to determine when a shock is needed and at what level.

 PALS megacodes are essential to your training in pediatric advanced life support.
-They are timed questions based on hypothetical scenarios of emergency situations involving children.
+They are timed questions based on hypothetical scenarios of emergencies involving children.
 PALS megacodes work to enrich and solidify your understanding of cardiac emergencies and resuscitation.